 The best part about these summer activities for toddlers?
 They’re just a starting point!
-Let your children’s imaginations run wild with the following activities, giving them space to learn while preventing the dreaded statement “I’m BORED.”
+Let your children’s imaginations run wild, giving them space to learn while preventing the dreaded statement “I’m BORED.”
 Nobody wants a bored toddler!

 All you need is a few sponges and elastics for this simple craft!
 Simply cut your sponges into strips (we used 9-10 for the ones above), arrange the pieces evenly in rows of 3, and place an elastic band around the middle!
-“Fluff” out your pieces, and voila – you’ve created hours of nonstop water-fun!
-As for what to do with them?
-Try these simple ideas:
+“Fluff” out your pieces, and voila – you’ve created hours of nonstop water play!

 - Target Practice: This is great for practicing their throwing and aiming skills.
 Either draw out a traditional bullseye, or for more creative freedom, let them draw their own target, and get to tossing their water-soaked sponges at the targets!
 Even better, toss some targets in your pool and see if the kids can hit floating targets!